osa1/tiny/README.md

 - SASL authentication

-- Configurable desktop notifications on new messages
+- Configurable desktop notifications on new messages (opt-in feature behind a feature flag, see below)

 - znc compatible